mmilunicmobile/litthewlang/readme.md

-# litthewlang
+# Litthewlang
-litthewlang is in verison 0.1.0.
+Litthewlang is in verison v0.2.0.
 Currently it works and can be used to do things.

-Version 1.0.0 will come with fully funcitonal type checking for all stuff so you don't get type errors.
+Version v1.0.0 will come with fully funcitonal type checking and semantic genering for all stuff so you don't get type errors.
 There probably will be a flag to not check gender type.

-Version 2.0.0 will come with time travel functionality.
+Version v1.1.0 will come with time travel functionality.

 ### Syntactical Structures: